2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 ```

 <!-- #region jupyter={"source_hidden": true} -->
-The plot produced is rather dark (reflecting the fact that most of the numerical entries are zero).
-Notice that the axes are labelled automatically using the `coords` as we renamed them before.
+The plot produced is rather dark (reflecting that most of the entries are zero according to the legend).
+Notice that the axes are labelled automatically using the `coords` we renamed before.
 <!-- #endregion -->

+---

 ### Extracting DataArray data to NumPy, Pandas